brazso/jworldcup-ui-an/README.md

 - Add the _package-lock.json_ you to your version control repository
 - Use `npm ci` instead of `npm install` when building your application both locally and in your deployment pipeline.
+- To update a single package use `npm update @angular/flex-layout`

 ## Trash